zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 A Static Site Generator(SSG) is a compromise between using a hand-coded static site and a full CMS, while retaining the benefits of both.

 In essence, it generates a static HTML-only website using CMS-like concepts such  as templates.
-The content can be extracted from a database but, more typically, Markdown files are used.
+The content can be extracted from a database but, more typically, markdown files are used.

 It creates web pages through a series of customizable templates and user data entry.
 Static sites generate pages when the owner makes changes to them and hosts the page as a pre-made set of HTML, CSS, and JavaScript files.
 This contrasts CMS-based sites, which look for updates and build pages when a visitor accesses them.